CyPlayz/CyPlayz/README.md

 <h1 align="center"> 👋Hi there, I'm CyPlayz!</a></h1>

-I'm Connor Shults, aka Cylis Shults, aka CyPlayz!
-I'm a IT major, from Golconda IL.
-Feel free to message me on Discord!
+I'm Connor Shults, aka CyPlayz!
+I'm a IT major from Golconda IL.
+Not currently working on any projects while I take classes but feel free to message me on Discord!

 ## Contact